 The Editorial Advisory Board's role is to consult regularly with the SEJournal editor and others on editorial content for online/e-newsletters and themed SEJournal print publications.
 The Editorial Advisory Board may also be called upon to advise SEJ's executive director on publications strategy, as needed.

-The 11-member SEJ Editorial Advisory Board is made up of the following voting members: Up to eight volunteer publications editorial staff, a SEJ Board liaison, the SEJournal editor (serving ex officio) and a chairperson (any SEJ member in good standing, to be nominated and selected by the Advisory Board members).
+The SEJ Editorial Advisory Board is made up of the following voting members: The SEJournal's volunteer section editors, an SEJ Board liaison, the SEJournal editor (serving ex officio) and a chairperson (any SEJ member in good standing, to be nominated and selected by the Advisory Board members).
 Additional SEJ editorial staff are invited to serve as nonvoting members of the Editorial Advisory Board.

 Robert McClure (chair)